AlfredKemoi100/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that lists all files and hidden ones
+Script that prints the type of file